jmtorrente/sleek/Posts_ToComplete/2020-09-10-Easy-Film-Scanner.md

 ## METHOD 1.
 SMARTPHONE SCANNING

 When I started in the film world, I did not have any flatbed scanner or any other source for scanning my negatives.
 But I was not willing to pay the amounts the labs were to charge me for doing me the job.
-Either I could find an easy, reliable and cheap way of scanning my negatives or I would have ended quiting analog photography and return again to the digital world.
+Either I could find an easy, reliable and cheap way of scanning my negatives or I would've ended quiting analog photography and return again to the digital world.

 I had my first roll of B&W film developed in Padrón (A Coruña, Galicia.
 Spain) back in 2015.
 I did not have the roll scanned (because of the price), but I asked for the copies.
 When I went for it, I was very upset, I could see that all the photos where underexposed, it was very frustrating and I took a long time for me to shoot film again.
 But when I did, I challenged myself to develop and scann it by myself, keeping the costs low.